What are Workflows?

 Add notes for documentation

-Use Note nodes to document sections of your workflow.
+Use Note blocks to document sections of your workflow.
 They don’t affect execution but help explain the logic.

 Validate with Human-in-the-Loop